GloriaMaggioni/Portfolio_2025/README.md

-#Personal Portfolio – 2025 Edition
+# Portfolio – 2025 Edition

 A modern redesign of my personal developer portfolio, rebuilt to improve clarity, performance, accessibility, and user experience.